 IN THE 1972 election campaign, Marley and The Wailers, together with a large majority of Jamaica's musicians, supported Manley, enabling him to win at the polls.
 His campaign song, "Better Must Come", hit the top of the charts round about the same time he won the election.
-This 'year, his song seems to be "Under Heavy Manners", by Derrick Morgan
+This year, his song seems to be "Under Heavy Manners", by Derrick Morgan

-This is a State of Emergency in a Jamdown

-Gunman, you better change your plan
+This is a State of Emergency in a Gunman, you better change your plan

-The phrase "Under Heavy Manners" comes from speech when he introduced the State of Emergency earlier this year, a package of draconian security measures designed to curb the rash of murders and violence in the country.
+The phrase "Under Heavy Manners" comes face speech when he introduced the State of Emergency earlier this year, a package of draconian security measures designed to curb the rash of murders and violence in the country.
 There had been an estimated 300 politically motivated murders before the bill was introduced.
 The murder rate dropped after the Bill was introduced, but started to rise again as the election campaign hotted up.

-Marley: Only one of 300 shootings.